 The Turkish merger control regime is primarily regulated by the Law on Protection of Competition No. 4054 ("Law No. 4054") dated December 13, 1994, and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board ("the Merger Communiqué") published on October 7, 2010.
 The Merger Communiqué entered into force as of January 1, 2011 and was amended on February 1, 2013.
-Subsequently, on February 24, 2017 Communiqué No. 2010/4 was amended by Communiqué No. 2017/2 on the Amendment of Communiqué No. 2010/4 ("Communiqué No. 2017/2").
+Subsequently, on February 24, 2017, Communiqué No. 2010/4 was amended by Communiqué No. 2017/2 on the Amendment of Communiqué No. 2010/4 ("Communiqué No. 2017/2").

-According to the annual statistics of the Mergers and Acquisitions Status Report for 2018, the Competition Board reviewed 223 transactions in total, including: 201 mergers and acquisitions that were approved unconditionally; four decisions that were approved conditionally; and 13 privatisations, 18 out of the scope of merger control (i.e. they either did not meet the turnover thresholds or fell outside the scope of the merger control system due to lack of change in control).
-None of the notified transactions were rejected in 2018.
+According to the annual statistics of the Mergers and Acquisitions Status Report for 2019, the Competition Board reviewed 208 transactions in total, including: 185 mergers and acquisitions that were approved unconditionally; two decisions that were approved conditionally; and one privatisation.
+Twenty-one were out of the scope of merger control (i.e. they either did not meet the turnover thresholds or fell outside the scope of the merger control system due to lack of change in control).
+None of the notified transactions were rejected in 2019.